 History of the USS Arizona (BB-39)

 USS Arizona was one of the super-dreadnought battleships that received the name of the 48th state.
-It belonged to the Pennsylvania class, which was significantly built to be larger than the latter, for instance, Nevada class.
-According to the newspapers, almost 75,000 people were present at the launching ceremony, among which the Mayor of New York City and the governor of Arizona.
+It belonged to the Pennsylvania class, which was significantly built to be larger than the latter, for instance, the Nevada class.
+According to the newspapers, almost 75,000 people were present at the launching ceremony, among which were the Mayor of New York City and the governor of Arizona.
 After the decommissioning, which was under John D. McDonald's command, the vessel didn't take part in direct conflicts and remained stateside.
 During the inter-war period, it was used in training exercises and it was modernized in 1930 at the Norfolk Navy Yard.
 For instance, the ship received then new gun turrets, so that the guns will be able to elevate at 30, it received a new black powder compressed-air catapult and it was bulged to be protected against torpedoes.

 During the 30s, the USS Arizona was involved in an unfortunate accident, ending with one crewman losing his life.
 A few years later, the ship became the flagship for the Battleship Division One and took part in Fleet Problem XIX off Hawaii during April-May 1938.

 The most important event that marked the existence of the battleship was the attack on Pearl Harbor.
-On 7 December, 1941, one of the aircrafts from the six Japanese aircraft carriers hit the Pacific Fleet and produced a lot of damage among the ships that were defending Hawaii.
+On 7 December 1941, one of the aircraft from the six Japanese aircraft carriers hit the Pacific Fleet and produced a lot of damage to the ships that were defending Hawaii.
 One of the ships struck then was the USS Arizona.
 Unfortunately, one of the bombs landed near the ammunition magazines, which caused the explosion of the ship and, inevitably, her sinking.

 Salvage and Memorial